kusha/dialog/README.md

 ## Dependencies

-This dialog system framework use Link Grammar parser for natural language processing.
+This DS framework use Link Grammar parser for natural language processing.
 You can install Link Grammar parser from the aptittude:

 	sudo apt-get install link-parser

 Another option is to compile from sources:

-	TODO
+	link-grammar-5.2.5.tar.gz

 If you would like to run spoken dialog system (not in text mode):

-	sudo apt-get install portaudio19-dev
+	sudo apt-get install portaudio19-dev mpg123 flac
 	easy_install-3.x pyaudio

-For WebSocket install you also need a Tornado webserver:
+For WebSocket you also need a Tornado webserver:

 	pip3 install tornado